parfaitementweb/wordpress-starter-theme/README.md

 - Browsersync
 - Cache-busting (Automatic versioning)

+> CSS files are processed using *POSTCSS* by default.

 #### mix()
 We've added support for the `mix()` helper for cache-busting from within your template.
 When using `$core->include_style()` or `$core->include_script()` in your controllers, your scripts ans styles will be automatically cache-busted.